If you are a nonprofit organization, donations are the life-blood of making the business achieve its goals.

 - You will have 24/7 customer support access by both telephone and chat.

-The Standard plan comes with 500 contacts and then you will adjust up from there depending on your audience size.
+The Standard plan starts at $18.05/month.
+It comes with 500 contacts and then you will adjust up from there depending on your audience size.
 With this plan, you can have up to 100,000 contacts stored.

 Here are some of the features that come with the Standard plan.